GM-PHD Filter for Searching and Tracking an Unknown Number of Targets with a Mobile Sensor with Limited FOV: Related Work

-For the multitarget tracking problem, Joint Probability Data Association (JPDA)~\cite{bar2009probabilistic} and Multiple Hypothesis Tracking (MHT)~\cite{blackman2004multiple} have become canonical algorithms.
-These techniques have been applied to many problems including human following~\cite{sung2016hierarchical}, object tracking~\cite{wong2015data} and human-robot interaction~\cite{ibarguren2015multiple}.
+\changed{For the multitarget tracking problem, various research directions have been proposed on the basis of the Hungarian method~\cite{kuhn1955hungarian,xing2009multi} which solves data association in polynomial time.
+Two canonical algorithms are Joint Probability Data Association (JPDA)~\cite{bar2009probabilistic} and Multiple Hypothesis Tracking (MHT)~\cite{blackman2004multiple}.} These techniques have been applied to many problems including human following~\cite{sung2016hierarchical}, object tracking~\cite{wong2015data} and human-robot interaction~\cite{ibarguren2015multiple}.
 However, JPDA requires solving the data association problem which is especially costly when the actual number of targets is not known exactly \cite{vo2006gaussian}.
 Conventional Bayes trackers use a vector representation in which the order of the targets and its size is known and fixed.
 This makes tracking with an unknown number of targets intractable.
+In~\cite{thrun2005probabilistic}, the Extended Kalman Filter (EKF) simultaneous localization and mapping algorithm handles a varying number of targets but does not represent an explicit distribution over the number of targets.
 However, the PHD filter \cite{mahler2003multitarget} that we use in this paper avoids these problems with the help of random set representations~\cite{mullane2011random}.

 Dames~\etal~\cite{dames2016active} adopted the PHD filter for a finite FOV sensor to estimate the position of hidden objects.
 Their approach, however, is based on a discrete grid map whereas we use a continuous representation.
 They use a binary sensing model where the output of the sensor is $1$ only if the sensor detects one or more targets (including false positive ones) in a grid cell.
 If multiple targets are present in a cell, the sensor will still report $1$.
 In contrast, we consider a sensor that reports the position of all targets separately.